-Most people with disabilities from their lived experience understand what segregation and exclusion feels like.
+Most people with disabilities from personal lived experience understand what segregation and exclusion feels like.
 But ask the average disabled person what accessibility means to them, you are pretty much guaranteed to get a different answer every time.

 To a wheelchair user, it might mean facilities offering automatic doors, wheelchair ramps, and split-height counters.